prysmaticlabs/documentation/website/docs/reading/eth2.md

 ## **ETH2 fundamentals**

-*Disclaimer: Because some parts of ETH2 are still an active area of research and/or development, some resources may be outdated.*
+*Disclaimer: Because some parts of Ethereum consensus are still an active area of research and/or development, some resources may be outdated.*

 ### Introduction and specifications